Client-Focused. Experienced.

 Refusing to sign the divorce papers (or even acknowledge the process is happening) will not stop the divorce.
 If your spouse refuses to respond to the divorce petition within the time allotted by the court, which is 30 days from the date they are served, the court will simply grant you a default divorce.
 This means that your petition will be granted as requested without hearing from your spouse.
 By refusing to respond, your spouse gives up the ability to negotiate the terms of your split or contest the outcome of the case.

-Do You Need An Orange County Divorce Lawyer If You And Your Spouse Agree On Everything?
+Do You Need An Irvine Divorce Lawyer If You And Your Spouse Agree On Everything?

 The decisions you make in your divorce can affect you for the rest of your life.
-With that in mind, it is always important to have a divorce attorney.
+With that in mind, it is always important to have an experienced Irvine divorce attorney for your Orange County divorce.
 Aside from making certain that your divorce agreement is properly drafted and legal, your lawyer can make sure that your interests are protected when it comes to property rights, spousal support and custody.
 They can also help you anticipate and handle issues that you might otherwise overlook, such as the tax implications of your property division or support payments.

-Do I Also Have To Pay For My Spouse’s Divorce Attorney?
+Do You Also Have To Pay For Your Spouse’s Irvine Divorce Attorney?

 Every divorce takes at least six months to complete because state law imposes that time as a mandatory waiting period after a divorce filing.
 Depending on how much property there is to split and whether you and your spouse have children together, you could settle all divorce matters during the waiting period, or it could last well past the six-month mark.